adamwu-hub/aws.lambda.api/readme.md

 ### LambdaEchoApp

 This is a REST API lambda function, which uses the version 1.0 API contract.
-The function response contains all the request details, that is why it is called "echo" app.
-Create a API Gateway for REST API and link to this lambda function.
+The function takes ver 1.0 request and put the entire request JSON into response so we can see exactly what data the function received from API G/W. Create a API Gateway for REST API and link to this lambda function.

 Also set the API Gateway authentication to use the `LambdaAuthoriser`.

-Make a call to the API Gateway and make sure the echo app response has the authentication result, such as the context array.
+Make a call to the API Gateway and make sure the echo app response has the authentication result, from `requestContext.authorizer` field.

 ### LambdaEchoHttpApp

-This is a HTTP API lambda function, which uses the version 2.0 API contract.
+This app does same thing as `LambdaEchoApp`, but uses version 2.0 API contract.
 Create a API Gateway for HTTP API and link to this lambda function.

 Also set the API Gateway authentication to use the `LambdaAuthoriser`

-Make a call to the API Gateway and make sure the echo app request has the authentication result, such as the context array.
+Make a call to the API Gateway and make sure the echo app request has the authentication result, from `requestContext.authorizer` field.